Skip to content

 Facebook Email Copy Link

-The author, Richard Summers, asks questions during the Feb.
+San Angelo resident Richard Summers, asks questions about a proposed data center during the Feb.
 3 San Angelo City Council meeting.
+Summers has been heavily involved in the recall efforts.

 Share